Prospective Graduate Student Information

 There are certain application forms the applicant should return directly to the Graduate Chair.
 You may mail or drop off your required documents to the appropriate location.
 Failure to submit any of these pieces of information may result in the rejection of your application.
 Below is a list of important items required for application.

-You must submit the following items to the Office of Graduate Education:
+You must submit the following items to Graduate Division:

 • Application Form & Fee